Qlik Cloud Analytics

 Power BI

 Power BI may seem low-cost on the surface.
-But as you add more users or want to do more complex analysis, Power BI becomes more expensive than Qlik.
+But as you add more users or need to do more complex analysis, Power BI becomes more expensive and more unpredictable compared to Qlik.
+Power BI at scale isn’t just Power BI, it’s Fabric and a lot of added-on features that can quickly consume capacity.

 “The price comparison is very misleading.”